April 29, 2025

 The production designer oversees all visual design choices in a movie, from sets to costumes to props to hair and makeup (and maybe even the fonts used for the very opening credits you're watching).
 Other designers who work under them may not get mentioned until the end credits, but the production designer often ends up right around here in the opening sequence.

-12. Director of Photography
+12. Director of photography

 Also known as a cinematographer or DP, the director of photography is in charge of the actual filming process (plus the lighting and camera considerations that go along with it).
 In many cases, their artistic role on set may be second to only the director.